-- fully, including the operating system, see "Full Tactical Network Injector update" below . - partially see "Partial update" below
+- fully, including the operating system, see "Full Tactical Network Injector update" below. - partially see "Partial update" on the facing page

 Full Tactical Network Injector update

 CAUTION: updating deletes all data on the machine.

 If you have the updated .iso file, run the following procedure to install the operating system update: